 The Office of Academic Affairs and the Center for Teaching and Learning annually recognize individuals that have made exemplary contributions to creating an engaging academic learning environment through teaching, scholarship, and mentoring.
 A call for nominees is issued in February and candidates are reviewed and selected by a faculty committee appointed by the Provost.
 The award are announced at the Honors Convocation in April and at the Faculty Recognition Luncheon in May.
 The recipient of the award for excellence in teaching is invited to give the keynote address at the Opening Convocation in September.

-Stacy Freiheit, Associate Professor of Psychology, Excellence in Teaching
+Joan Kunz, Professor of Chemistry, Excellence in Teaching

-Shana Watters, Assistant Professor of Computer Science, Excellence in Advising and Mentoring
+Donna Patterson, Assistant Professor of Education, Excellence in Advising and Mentoring

 Click the links below to read more about past recipients.